Learn how Qumulo’s built-in data analytics provide detailed information on the efficiency and usage of a Splunk deployment.

 - Optimize your storage infrastructure for both sequential write index, random search as well as hot, warm and cold data

-The main components of any Splunk implementation are forwarders, indexers and search heads.
+The three main components of any Splunk implementation are forwarders, indexers and search heads.

 Forwarders are typically software agents that run on the devices Splunk monitors.
 They forward streams of logs from those systems to the Splunk indexers.